Download video - Note: this video cannot be played from Apple devices and browsers, please use any other browser.

 There should be no surprises in this list.
 In fact, I referred to many of these items in my Report on the Air Transport Industry—including our work on safety, security, sustainability, infrastructure and regulation.
 Detailed information on all will be provided with the AGM documentation.
 And I will take this opportunity to highlight a few overarching themes.

-Membership which stands at some 275 airlines from 120 countries.
+The first is Membership which stands at some 275 airlines from 120 countries.
 I am pleased to welcome our new members since the last AGM.
 Their logos appear on the screens.

 - Air Caraîbes